 Very important for you as a beginner in online course creation is that you have a platform that markets itself.
 You want to focus on developing content for a quality course and will have very little time for marketing.

-Many of the larger online learning platforms have an organic reach that made them stand out from the rest.
+Many of the larger online learning platforms have an organic reach that makes them stand out from the rest.
 That is why you need to check how easy it is to find your specific course once you land on the platform.

 While browsing the web for course creation advice see if you can find banner ads or other indications of the platform you are interested in.
 Some like Udemy, Skillshare, and Coursera spend a lot of money on advertising.

 By now you will have sort of an idea of what your expertise can offer in the form of an online course.
 Before you even start working on any course it is important to research the online learning market to see what your competition is offering.

 Typically you will want to find a topic or niche where demand is strong but course offerings are thin.
 This makes it easier for a beginner to break into the market.

 If the demand is high and supply is high the only way is to micro-niche down into an area where there is very little on offer by competitors.

 The most difficult for beginners are niches where there is low demand but many courses on offer.
 You will have to look and feel spectacular to make money in a market like this but you will have to be exceptional.

 3. Pick a niche